bitflags/bitflags/spec.md

 You can't use `bitflags` to:

-- guarantee only bits corresponding to defined flags will ever be set. `bitflags` is a light wrapper over an integer type with additional semantics.
-It's not a native language feature.
+- guarantee only bits corresponding to defined flags will ever be set. `bitflags` allows access to the underlying bits type so arbitrary bits may be set.
 - define bitfields. `bitflags` only generates types where set bits denote the presence of some combination of flags.

 ## Definitions